MoveOnOrg/jquery-timepicker/README.md

 Disable the onscreen keyboard for touch devices.
 There can be instances where Firefox or Chrome have touch events enabled (such as on Surface tablets but not actually be a touch device.
 In this case `disableTouchKeyboard` will prevent the timepicker input field from being focused.
 [More information here.](https://github.com/jonthornton/jquery-timepicker/issues/413)
 *default: false*

+- **disableInitFormat**
+By default, when timepicker() runs, it reformats the value of the field to conform timeFormat.
+Set this to true if you don't want the value to change until someone clicks/tabs to select a different value.
+*default: false*

 - **durationTime**
 The time against which ```showDuration``` will compute relative times.
 If this is a function, its result will be used.
 *default: minTime*